mathrb22/mathrb22/README.md

 </h2>

 <div align="center">
-    <b>I'm Matheus, a computer science student and enthusiast of web development technologies.</b>
+    <b>I'm Matheus, a front-end developer and enthusiast of web development technologies.</b>
 </div>

 ### 👨‍💻 About me

 <ul>
-  <li>💼 Working as a Front-end Developer</li>
+  <li>💼 Working as a Front-end Developer;</li>
-  <li>🎓 Computer and internet technician | ETEC;</li>
+  <li>🎓 Bachelor of Science in Computer Science;</li>
-  <li>📚 Currently studying and expanding knowledge in Frontend web development technologies, such as HTML, CSS, JavaScript, React, TypeScript and Angular.
-Interested in creating SPAs (Single-page applications), user interfaces, and web applications.
-I also plan to study more about performance optimization for a better user experience (UX);</li>
+  <li>📚 Creative and detail-oriented, dedicated to designing and developing websites, user interfaces, and web applications.
+Passionate about web development technologies and user experience (UX).
+Always looking to acquire new knowledge and improve my skills.
+Currently studying and expanding my knowledge in frontend web development technologies, like HTML, CSS, SASS, TypeScript, Angular, and React;</li>
   <li>⚡ Listening to music, podcasts and watching TV shows/movies are some of my hobbies;</li>
   <li>📍 From SP, Brazil.</li>
 </ul>